• Nothing Found

 • Base fare (Sundays and public holidays from 06:00 to 22:00) – €5

-*For up-to-date fare information, you can find the current fares displayed on a board at most official taxi ranks throughout the city or check the official Rome Tourist Board website.
+*For up-to-date fare information, you can find the current fares displayed on a board at most official taxi ranks throughout the city or on the official Rome Tourist Board website.

 How to get a taxi in Rome

-Unlike most other cities in Europe, hailing a taxi from the street isn’t common practice in Rome.
-Most taxis on the road are already full or on their way to pick someone up, however, if you do see a taxi with the orange light on top turned on, you may be in luck.
-Generally speaking, you will need to walk to a taxi rank, call a Rome taxi service for a pickup, use a taxi app, or book a private transfer
+Unlike most other European cities, hailing a taxi from the street isn’t common practice in Rome.
+Most taxis on the road are already full or on their way to pick someone up.
+However, if you see a taxi with the orange light on top turned on, you may be in luck, so start waving those arms.

-Some of the most popular radio taxi companies to call are:
+Some popular radio taxi companies to call in Rome are:

 Benefits of booking a Rome taxi in advance